gwruck/Blazor_WASM_Server/README.md

 The goal was also to ensure that all parts of the solution are authenticated using Azure AD.

-The solution has 4 projects:
+The solution has 3 projects:
- - Blazor_WASM_Server.ClientServer   (based upon  Sdk="Microsoft.NET.Sdk.Web")
- - Blazor_WASM_Server.ClientWASM     (based upon Sdk="Microsoft.NET.Sdk.BlazorWebAssembly")
+ - Blazor_WASM_Server.Client     (based upon Sdk="Microsoft.NET.Sdk.BlazorWebAssembly")
- - Blazor_WASM_Server.Host           (based upon Sdk="Microsoft.NET.Sdk.Web")  This has been renamed from the template project name of Server for clarity
+ - Blazor_WASM_Server.Server           (based upon Sdk="Microsoft.NET.Sdk.Web")
  - Blazor_WASM_Server.Shared         (based upon Sdk="Microsoft.NET.Sdk")

 I have tried to annotate changes from the template solution using a common string of ***, so if you search for this you will find the annotations.